Blog

 What differentiates ATT&CK from other evaluation frameworks?

 Attack source: The Cyber Kill Chain assumed all threats originated outside the protected network and the attack passed through a perimeter defense, such as a firewall.
-The ATT&CK framework assumes the adversary has already penetrated edge defenses, and as such, aligns with modern (ZTNAs).
+The ATT&CK framework assumes adversaries may already be inside and maps well to Zero Trust Architecture (ZTA) models, where internal monitoring is critical.

 Attack sequence: The Cyber Kill Chain assumed all attacks would follow an ordered sequence of steps.
 The ATT&CK framework allows for the complexity associated with advanced threat tactics which may not follow an ordered sequence.